Case Results

 $3.1 million (present value) structured settlement / wrongful death / commercial vehicle / employer vicarious liability

-Mediation prior to the filing of a lawsuit resulted in a structured settlement that will pay lifetime benefits of over $5 million to the widow of a man killed in a head-on collision near Orlando, Florida caused by a commercial vehicle negligently driven by the employee of a large rental car company.
+Mediation prior to the filing of a lawsuit resulted in a structured settlement that will pay lifetime benefits of over $5 million to the widow of a man killed in a head-on collision near Orlando, Florida caused by a commercial vehicle negligently driven by the employee of a rental car company.

-$850,000 lump sum cash settlement / wrongful death / tractor-trailer accident
+$850,000 lump sum settlement / wrongful death / tractor-trailer accident

 Insurance company which insured a semi-truck agreed to a pre-suit settlement with the adult children of a divorced woman who was killed instantly when an 18-wheeler crossed the yellow center line and collided head on with an opposite bound van driven by the decedent.
-Favorable pre-suit settlement was achieved despite the decedent being unemployed and having cancer at the time of the truck/van accident.
+Favorable pre-suit settlement was achieved despite the decedent being unemployed and having cancer at the time of the tractor-trailer accident.

 $510,000 (present value) structured settlement / commercial truck accident / traumatic brain injury